 To share a document, video, or other application, click on the Share button and then select your open file or application.
-Note that the file or application must already be open on your screen.
-Remember to select "Share computer sound" if you are sharing a media file.
+Note that the file or application must already be open on your screen to be visible in this box.
+Also, remember to select "Share computer sound" if you are sharing a media file.